makrai/notes/alammar21-library-for-explain-transformer.md

     via canonical correlation analysis (CCA), non-negative matrix factor (NMF), and probing classifiers
-* We find that syntactic information can be retrieved from BERT’s FFNN reprs in levels comparable to those in hidden state representations.
-More
+* We find that syntactic information can be retrieved from BERT’s FFNN reprs in levels comparable to those in hidden state representations
   * the model builds up syntactic information in its hidden states even when intermediate FFNNs indicate diminished levels of syntactic information